 That wouldn't be too difficult, would it now?
-Most people usually take themselves as a smart individual and me trying to convince you about it would be a fairly easy job to do.
+Most people usually take themselves as smart individual and me trying to convince you about it would be a fairly easy job to do.
 My arguments would be passing through much easier and would make it much easier for you to take them as valid.

-So what did you gain with this conversation?
+So what did you gain from this conversation?
 Nothing.
 You have been presented with a sugary truth that didn't change you as a person, just made you feel better for a few moments and then probably forgot about it.